ArcanaFramework/frametree/docs/source/stores.rst

 * :class:`.Xnat` - access data stored in XNAT_ repositories vi its REST API
 * :class:`.XnatViaCS` - access data stored in XNAT_ via its `container service <https://wiki.xnat.org/container-service/using-the-container-service-122978908.html>`_

-For instructions on how to add support for new systems see :ref:`alternative_stores`.
+For instructions on how to add support for new systems see :ref:`alternative_backends`.

 To configure access to a store via the CLI use the ':ref:`frametree store add`' command.
 The store type is specified by the path to the data store sub-class,